koloideal/koloideal/README.md

 ## Experience

-- I am an ambitious Python developer.
+- I am ambitious Python developer.
-- I actively use Telebot and Aiogram to create bots in Telegram.
+- I use Telebot and Aiogram to create bots in Telegram actively.
-- I am also familiar with the creation of parser/grabber scripts.
+- I also know the how to create parser/grabber scripts.
-- I create simple pygame games
+- I create simple pygame games.

 ## Tech Stack
 <div align="center">